dortania/OpenCore-Legacy-Patcher/README.md

 * **Haswell**:
   * Power cycling *may* work however some iMac14,x users have reported needing a firmware reflash
-    * Patcher currently has removed support for these machines till macOS 11.2's release to avoid any unnessary headaches for users
+    * Patcher currently has removed support for these machines till macOS 11.2's release to avoid any unnecessary headaches for users

 ## Supported SMBIOS